 But mink oil is the one that improves the condition and life of the leather.
 It protects the leather from further damage and thus, resulting in increased durability.

 The leather conditioner does not clog the leather pores and provides a lustrous finish to every leather product.
-It also restores the original color of leather and keeps it safe and sound.
+It also restores the original color of the leather and keeps it safe and sound.

 In comparison, the mink oil finishing can clog the pores in the long run.
 Mink oil also darkens the leather over time, so it is best to use it on dark leather instead of suede.